-The Women’s Peace & Humanitarian Fund, in partnership with the Spotlight Initiative, is supporting women in Liberia to build peace by financing a range of CSO projects that combat gender-based violence and promote human rights and gender equality in conflict settings.
+WPHF, in partnership with the Spotlight Initiative, is supporting women in Liberia to contribute to peace by financing a range of local CSO projects that combat gender-based violence, promote women’s rights and advance gender equality in conflict settings.

-In Liberia, WPHF and the Spotlight Initiative are partnering to channel rapid financing to grassroots women’s organizations working to end violence against women and promote human rights and gender equality in peace and security contexts.
+In Liberia, the WPHF and Spotlight Initiative partnership is channeling rapid financing to grassroots women’s organizations working to end violence against women and promote human rights and gender equality in peace and security contexts.

-We aim to enhance the safety, security and human rights of Liberian women and girls.
+We’re supporting local actors working to protect the safety, security and fundamental rights of Liberian women and girls.

-WPHF is actively supporting 8 women-led and women’s rights civil-society organizations in Liberia:
+WPHF is actively supporting ten women-led and women’s rights civil-society organizations on eight projects in Liberia:

 In 2013, Liberia celebrated 10 years of uninterrupted peace.
 These years of peace and virtual stability provided an opportunity for Liberia to begin to focus on its long-term development strategies and priorities.
-While progress has been made in improving the state’s capacity to respond to development issues, empowerment challenges remain, especially for women and youth.
-In 2014, Liberia was struck by the Ebola Virus Disease (EVD) outbreak which rapidly became a full blown crisis.
+While progress has been made in improving the country’s capacity to respond to development issues, grave challenges remain, particularly for the country’s women and youth.
+In 2014, Liberia was struck by the Ebola Virus Disease (EVD) outbreak, which rapidly devolved into a full blown humanitarian crisis.

-The EVD crisis overwhelmed Liberia’s health system and further splintered the social and economic gains made since the end of the civil crisis.
-The insecurity and stigma that was associated by the Ebola outbreak further reinforced gender inequities across the country, particularly putting women and girls at risk of sexual and gender based violence, compromising their health, dignity, safety and autonomy.
+The EVD crisis overwhelmed Liberia’s health system and further splintered the social and economic gains made since the end of the conflict.
+Deep-seated insecurity and entrenched stigma associated by the Ebola outbreak further reinforced gender inequities across the country, putting women and girls at risk of sexual and gender based violence and further compromising their health, dignity, safety and autonomy.